 As a teenager, I used to roll my eyes and think what a nuisance they are, these vagabonds, who kept coming back like a colony of stray cats.
 Grumbling under my breath, I would be ordered to make them peanut butter sandwiches when there were no leftovers to give.
 How selfish was I, who thought that only my little bubble was all that mattered?

 Easter time is exciting for us because we know that very soon we will have our colorful kitty jungle in the catio.
-The Big Lady Cat always talks about cat environment enrichment but let me tell you, I can sum that up in two beautiful words: Nepeta Cataria.
-Catnip lifts me up into a euphoric frenzy that I cannot explain, it feels so good!
-I wish you could try it but I heard that catnip has more of a sedative and calming effect on humans.
+The Big Lady Cat always talks about how catnip can enrich your cat’s life and let me tell you, I couldn’t agree more!
+In my cat thesaurus, cat environment enrichment is two beautiful words: Nepeta Cataria.
+Catnip lifts me up into a euphoric frenzy that’s hard to explain, it feels so good!
+I wish you could try it but I heard that catnip has a more sedative and calming effect on humans.
 Catnip tea anyone?

 A survival guide for coping with trips to the vet from a senior cat.

 Sarabi copes with visits to the vet by thinking of her happy space, catnip on a hot Summer’s day.